1. Is HUCAL a part of the University of California (UC) or California State University (CSU) system?

 HUCAL assists by providing all supporting documents and guidance to help you through the process.

-5. Is the “Inter-State Council of Higher Education” or “Gulf Accreditation Commission” a recognized accrediting body?
+5. Is the “Inter-State Council of Higher Education” or the “Khaleej Accreditation Council for Higher Education to the United States” a recognized accrediting body?

 6. Does HUCAL require upfront payment for scholarships or financial aid?